Psychology at Ulster University promises high quality teaching in a supportive learning environment.

 Graduates are eligible to enter further training and careers in professional psychology, including educational psychology, clinical psychology, occupational psychology, counselling psychology, and forensic psychology.
 Graduates will also have acquired knowledge and competencies that will serve as a foundation for other careers that involve working with people and a knowledge of human behaviour, such as teaching, social work, advertising and marketing, the probation service, and personnel management.
 Many psychology graduates also enter careers in social research and the information technology industry.

 You will have the opportunity to apply for a place on an extended work experience placement on completion of Level 5 leading to a separate diploma.
-If you do not wish to apply, or are not successful in gaining a placement, you proceed directly to Level 6.
+Alternatively you can opt to study abroad, outside the UK and Republic of Ireland, for a year.
+Again, successful study abroad leads to a separate diploma.
+If you do not wish to apply, or are not successful in gaining a placement or do not wish to study abroad, you proceed directly to Level 6.

 Accredited against the requirements for the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS).